jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5B) The particulars required under subsection (4) do not include the name, tax file number, or any other particular relating to child support or student loan deductions made.
 (6) Nothing in the employer monthly schedule requires information in relation to— (a) any period referred to in subsection (2) where no person commences or ceases in that period to be an employee of the employer; or
-  (b) the commencement or cessation of—specified by the Commissioner as not requiring to be included in a certificate under this section; or
+  (b) the commencement or cessation of— specified by the Commissioner as not requiring to be included in a certificate under this section; or
     (i) any class or description of employment; or (ii) the employment of any class or description of employee; or (iii) the employment of employees by any class or description of employer,—